 This infographic from the U.S Department of Education is super helpful in figuring the FAFSA-defined who’s who of your family tree.

-If your parents aren’t divorced, you fill out the FAFSA with details from both of them.
+If your parents aren’t divorced, fill out the FAFSA with details from both of them.
 If they ARE divorced, things start to get a little tricky, as only one parent is considered a parent for FAFSA purposes in this situation.

 If you live with both parents equally, you fill out the FAFSA based on the parent who gave you more financial support in the last year.